Seagate/cortx-s3server/README.md

 The `./rebuildall.sh --no-mero-rpm` command will build third party libs, S3 server, Auth server, UTs etc. It will also install S3 server, Auth server & third party libs at `/opt/seagate` location.
 Note the option `--no-mero-rpm` passed to the command.
-It informs the script that mero source needs to be built and mero libs from the source code location would be used.
+It informs the script that mero source was built and mero libs from the source code location would be used. `--no-mero-build` can be used to skip building mero, by default mero will be built inside third_party.
 Normally third party libs needs to be built only once after fresh repo clone.
 To skip building third party libs on subsequent runs of `./rebuildall.sh`,use `--no-thirdparty-build` option.
 ```sh
 ./rebuildall.sh --no-mero-rpm --no-thirdparty-build
 ```